Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage One: Findings of interview and focus group studies

 \subsubsection{Trade-off between independence and assistance}

-(\circled{3}, \circled{7}) User support typically focuses on facilitating the execution of app functions, but this type of support may hinder user learning process and diminish their overall experience with the system \cite{lanier1995agents}.
-Learning involves acquiring skills, knowledge, and competencies within a specific domain, which allows individuals to evolve and become more independent.
-However, this learning process often entails significant costs, including the time and effort spent acquiring and executing activities, which can be error-prone and time-consuming (\circled{3}).
-It can pose a significant challenge for users when they are required to learn to use the system each time it undergoes adaptation.
-In addition to providing user support, mitigating the cognitive effort required to adapt the system can be achieved by allowing other users, such as caregivers or health professionals, to manage the adaptation process.
-For example, a chronic disease management app could be tailored by caregivers or health professionals, albeit at the expense of the user's independent utilisation of the technology (\circled{7}).
-The decision to invest time in domain-specific learning or delegate tasks to the system should ultimately be made by the user.
-Offering users a spectrum of options between independent and assisted app usage may still be beneficial.
-The design of support features should align with users' objectives and contextual factors \cite{fischer2006distributed}, accommodating users' preferences and comfort levels in embracing challenges across various situations.
+(\circled{3}, \circled{7}) User support typically focuses on facilitating the execution of application functions, but this type of support may hinder the user learning process and diminish their overall experience with the system \cite{lanier1995agents}.
+Learning is the process of acquiring skills, knowledge, and competencies in a specific domain, allowing greater independence.
+However, this comes with costs such as time and effort, and can be prone to errors and time-consuming (\circled{3}).
+Mitigating the cognitive effort to adapt the system can be achieved by having caregivers or health professionals manage the process (\circled{7}).
+Users should decide whether to invest time in learning or delegate tasks to the system or caregivers.
+Providing options for independent and assisted application use can be advantageous.
+Support features should align with user goals and context, accommodating their preferences and comfort with challenges \cite{fischer2006distributed}.